22 Bold and Beautiful Celebrity Afros That Helped Define Black History

 Imaan Hammam

-You'll be hard-pressed to find the top model deviate from her signature, voluminous curls on and off the runway.
+You'd be hard-pressed to find the top model deviating from her signature voluminous curls on and off the runway.

 Photo: